 Where Social and Human Service Assistants Are Employed

-Those interested in being a Social and Human Service Assistant may also be interested in:
+Those thinking about becoming a Social and Human Service Assistant might also be interested in the following careers:

-Career changers with experience as a Social and Human Service Assistant sometimes find work in one of the following fields:
+Those who work as a Social and Human Service Assistant sometimes switch careers to one of these choices: